 In This Article

 While first looks are becoming more popular, whether it's because couples are bucking tradition or trying to streamline their photography timelines, the tradition of not seeing your fiancé before you walk down the aisle is still holding strong.
 And as you consider integrating the tradition into your big day, some questions might come up, like, well, where does the tradition come from?
-Read on to learn more and find out how the custom has evolved.

 The tradition of not seeing your spouse before the wedding is exactly what it sounds like: Avoiding your fiancé before the ceremony starts.
 The reason being that, back when marriages were arranged, the bride and groom weren't allowed to see or meet each other until they were at the altar.